 Municipal Program Manager III, MTAS423.854.9882 | 2112 North Roan St., Johnson City, TN 37601

 Pat grew up in New Jersey and attended East Tennessee State University earning undergraduate and graduate degrees (in City Management).
 He worked in the city management profession in Big Spring, Texas and in Blue Earth, Minnesota.
 Pat came to MTAS in 1989 working as a General Management Consultant in the Nashville office.
 He spent about 4-5 years there and has been in the Johnson City office since then.
-Pat is there with Rick Hall from CTAS and Dwaine Raper from CIS.
+Pat is there with Rick Hall from CTAS and Dwaine Raper and Kenny Smith from CIS.
 He serves the cities in upper East Tennessee as a General Management Consultant and also serves as Program Manager for the General Management Consultant group.

 All in all Pat loves life, and very much enjoys and appreciates his job and working with the IPS family.